OPERATION OF THE ASTROLABE

 Find the longitude of the Moon in the sky for this date and hour.

-Subtract The Sun's longitude from the Moon's, minding a rollover
+Subtract the Sun's longitude from the Moon's, minding a rollover

 thru the vernal equinox.

-The result is the age of the Moon in days since the last new Moon.
+age in days since the previous new Moon.

 Find when a target touches a given altitude